Codenator81/ng2do-mean-app/README.md

 # MEAN Stack using Angular 2

-Warning: Total rebuilding in progress
-Note: Will be updated soon to latest Angular 2 and Universal
+Note: Will be updated soon to Universal

 1) Install packages
 ```console